 The HSA (health savings account) is an account that you can use to save money on a pre-tax basis for medical, dental and/or vision out of pocket expenses.
 Only employees enrolled in a high deductible medical plan can participate in the HSA.

 Clermont County employees are permitted to set up their HSA at the financial entity of their choice.
-Keep in mind that some banks charge a monthly fee for this service.
-Most Credit Unions do not charge a fee; in additional, Credit Unions offer some great advantages when looking for investment opportunities.
+Keep in mind that some banks charge a monthly fee for this service, while most Credit Unions do not charge a fee; in additional, Credit Unions offer some great advantages when looking for investment opportunities.

 To enroll: First complete your benefit elections on-line (ESS); then print the HSA deposit form and take to the credit union or bank of your choice (must handle HSA accounts); return the completed form to the Auditor’s Office/Payroll.

 Some of the advantages of saving funds using the HSA are: